 The general degree requirements are the same for the B.A. and the B.S., with the exception of the engineering B.S./B.S.

 To be eligible for the bachelor's degree, students must complete 128 points with a cumulative grade point average of at least 2.0.
 Within these points, students must fulfill the requirements of both a major (also completed with a minimum grade point average of 2.0 ) and the College Core Curriculum.

 The degree requirements to be fulfilled are those in effect during the term of the student's first registration in the College.
 Registration in another division of New York University does not constitute a registration in the College of Arts and Science.
 Readmitted students must fulfill the requirements as listed in the College of Arts and Science Bulletin published during the year of their readmission, unless their readmission letter states otherwise.

 In very exceptional cases, a student may petition the Committee on Undergraduate Academic Standards for approval of a change in the requirements as stated in the Bulletin.
-The petition form may be obtained from the Office of the Associate Dean for Students, Silver Center, Room 909; 212-998-8140; http://cas.nyu.edu/academic-standards/petitions.html.
+Petitions are filed through the Office of the Associate Dean for Students, Silver Center, Room 909, 212-998-8140; http://cas.nyu.edu/academic-standards.